enizimus/FEMLab/index.md

 The current version is capable of handling :
 - Electrostatic problems (planar and axissymmetric)
 - Magnetostatic problems (planar and axissymmetric)

+For every of the problem types the software will calculate :
+- The vector potential A
+- The Field vector
+- The Energy

+## Examples